oerpub/oerpub.rhaptoslabs.slideimporter/_posts/2012-06-06-import-to-slideshare-google-oauth2-pains-and-misc.md

 The other Challenge was to do similar stuff for Google Presentatios :

-I am just writing the code for it , will update this post later to talk about the logic(I have it on a different workstation and forgot to git add it :p)
+I am just writing the code for it , will update this post later to talk about the logic(I have it on a different workstation and forgot to git add it :p):
 <https://gist.github.com/288107>